 A systematic review of randomized controlled trials on maternal dietary intake of fish or long-chain polyunsaturated fatty acids during pregnancy showed no consistent effects on the risk of wheeze, asthma or atopy in the child.
-The study demonstrated decreased wheeze/asthma in pre-school children at high risk for asthma when mothers were given a high dose fish oil supplement in the third trimester.
-The showever this oil is not well defined, and the optimal dosing regimen has not been established.
+One recent study demonstrated decreased wheeze/asthma in pre-school children at high risk for asthma when mothers were given a high dose fish oil supplement in the third trimester; however 'fish oil' is not well defined, and the optimal dosing regimen has not been established.